This popular walk takes you to the summit of this iconic Shropshire Hill.

 You start at the car park at Lawrence Hill and follow good footpaths along the Shropshire Way to the 407 m (1,335 ft) summit.

 Here you will find a large Iron Age hill fort and the Wrekin transmitting station beacon.
 There are also magnificent views over the beautiful Shropshire Hills AONB and no less than 17 counties of England.
-Other sights to take in from the summit include the Malvern Hills to the south, the neighbouring Shropshire summits of the Clee Hills, the wooded Wenlock Edge, the Long Mynd and the Berwyn hills of Wales.
+Other sights to take in from the summit include the Malvern Hills to the south, the neighbouring Shropshire summits of the Clee Hills, the wooded Wenlock Edge, the Long Mynd and the Berwyn Mountains of Wales.
 There are also fine views of the River Severn and the Severn Gorge, Coalbrookdale and Iron Bridge, birthplaces of the Industrial Revolution, are just downstream.
 There's also a handy toposcope detailing all the landmarks you can see.
 From the summit you descend to the south and then return to the Lawrence Hill car park via the forest paths in Wenlock Woods.

 If you would like to continue your walk you could pick up the Shropshire Way and head towards the nearby River Severn where you can enjoy waterside walking along the Severn Way.

 Just to the north east you will find The Ercall.
 This small hill is surrounded by lovely ancient woodland and 500 million year old rocks.
 The walk to the hill starts from the same car park.

 The Wrekin Hill is close to both Wellington and Telford.